brendtumi/mongo-backup/README.md

 *will use `tar -zcvf` command to compress backup files*
 * `zip`
 *will use `zip -zcvf` command to compress backup files but `sudo apt-get install zip` should be installed*

+For example:
+`excludeCollection: 'test'` will add `--excludeCollection test` to mongodump command.

 **email notification**
 Look at [nodemailer](https://www.npmjs.com/package/nodemailer) for email notification support.